-As the winter months approach many dogs start to feel the cold and just like us, can become sick if exposed too much.
+As the winter months approach many dogs can be negatively affected by the cold weather.
 Some breeds tolerate the cold better than others and even the strongest breeds have their limits.

-This article will explain everything you need to know about cold weather and keeping your dog safe.
+This article explains everything you need to know about cold weather and keeping your dog safe.
 I will run through which kind of breeds suffer from the cold more, the signs to look out for, and how to avoid it in the first place.

 Which Breeds Feel The Cold The Most?

 Let’s run through the basics of which breeds tolerate the cold better than others.
 After this section, I will run through signs that your dog is getting too cold.

 - French Bulldogs

 - Jack Russells

 - Boxer Dogs